 - You must sign and date your complaint.
 If there is more than one plaintiff, each plaintiff must personally sign and date the complaint.

-- You may be required to fill out other documents at the request of the Clerk of the Court or the Court, including, but not limited to a summons, a civil cover sheet, and USM-285 forms.
+- You may be required to fill out other documents at the request of the Clerk of the Court or the Court, including, but not limited to a summons, a civil cover sheet, and a pro se notice.

 - You may file documents with the Clerk of the Court in person, or by mail.
 Please visit our Maps, Locations & Hours page for office hours, addresses, and locations.